OSInside/kiwi/doc/source/workflow.rst

 #. **Create Target Root Directory.**

-   KIWI will exit with an error if the target root tree already exists to prevent accidental deletion of an existing unpacked image.
+   KIWI will exit with an error if the target root tree already exists to avoid accidental deletion of an existing unpacked image.

 #. **Install Packages.**

-   Initially KIWI configures the package manager to use the repositories specified in the configuration file and/or the command line.
-Following the repository setup the packages specified in the ``bootstrap`` section of the configuration file are installed in a temporary workspace external to the target root tree.
-This establishes the initial environment, to support the completion of the process in chroot setting.
+   Initially, KIWI configures the package manager to use the repositories specified in the configuration file and/or the command line.
+Following the repository setup, the packages specified in the ``bootstrap`` section of the configuration file are installed in a temporary workspace external to the target root tree.
+This establishes the initial environment to support the completion of the process in chroot setting.
 The essential packages to specify as part of the bootstrap environment are the ``filesystem`` and ``glibc-locale`` packages.
 The dependency chain of these two packages is